 Remote senior whose health is being taken care of by one or more caregivers.

-We conducted preliminary personal interviews and online user research to improve our understanding of the target audience and identify their needs, goals, and problems.
-These helps frame our caregiver and care-receiver personas, which shaped the project going forward.
+We conducted preliminary personal interviews and online user research to improve our understanding of the target audience and identify their goals, behaviours, pain points, and needs.
+These helped frame our caregiver and care-receiver personas, which shaped the project going forward.

 CURRENT EXPERIENCE + FRICTIONS

-We narrowed our focus into key problems that care-receivers and caregivers have
+We narrowed our focus into key problems that care-receivers and caregivers face

 and came up with the four points below which needed to be addressed by our solution.